altontonn/Meals-App/README.md

 ## Acknowledgments

-- I would like to thank Gavin Lon for instructions and guidance in this react project
+- I would like to thank John Smilga for instructions and guidance in this react project

 ## 📝 License